realworldocaml/book/book/concurrent-programming/README.md

 The difference here is just syntactic, with these examples compiling down to the same thing as the corresponding examples written using infix operators.
-What's nice about `Let_syntax` is that it highlights the analogy between monadic bind and OCaml's built-in let-binding, thereby making your code more uniform and more readable.
+What's nice about let syntax is that it highlights the analogy between monadic bind and OCaml's built-in let-binding, thereby making your code more uniform and more readable.

-`Let_syntax` works for any monad, and you decide which monad is in use by opening the appropriate `Let_syntax` module.
+Let syntax works for any monad, and you decide which monad is in use by opening the appropriate `Let_syntax` module.
 Opening `Async` also implicitly opens `Deferred.Let_syntax`, but in some contexts you may want to do that explicitly.

-For the most part, `Let_syntax` is easier to read and work with, and you should default to it when using Async, which is what we'll do for the remainder of the chapter.
+For the most part, let syntax is easier to read and work with, and you should default to it when using Async, which is what we'll do for the remainder of the chapter.

 ### Ivars and Upon